jowkar/focalscan/README.md

 4. Test the installation (gene-level analysis on breast cancer data from TCGA):

     ```MATLAB
-    FocalScan('expr_csv','example_data/BRCA_expr.csv','seg_file','example_data/BRCA.seg','annot_file','annotation/gencode17_symbols.bed','reportdir','test_gene')
+    FocalScan('expr_csv','example_data/BRCA_expr.csv','seg_file','example_data/BRCA.seg','annot_file','annotation/gencode17_symbols.bed','reportdir','reports')
     ```

-    This might take up to 40 minutes or slightly longer, depending on proces- sor speed and available memory.
-The results will be saved to the directory “test gene”.
+    This might take up to 40 minutes or slightly longer, depending on processor speed and available memory.
+The results will be saved to the directory “reports”.

 # 2. Input files